macnews.net.tc

 BootCamp 1.1

 Apple has released a new beta version with various advantages compared to the old one. iSight drivers, right-click support (through right Apple key) etc. as well as support for the Mac Pro and installation on any internal harddrive (still no FW support, though).
-Read more and download here, users of an older version should definitely get this version and let the BootCamp Assistant burn a new drivers CD, so you can take advantage of the new features within Windows XP.

 That undead iPhone rumour